contributor-assistant/github-action/README.md

 ![build](https://github.com/cla-assistant/github-action/workflows/build/badge.svg)
 # Handling CLAs with GitHub Action (Alpha)

 Streamline your workflow and let this GitHub Action(a lite version of [CLA Assistant](https://github.com/cla-assistant/cla-assistant)) handle the legal side of contributions to a repository for you.
 CLA assistant enables contributors to sign CLAs from within a pull request.
-With this GitHub Action we get rid of the need for a centrally managed database by **storing the contributor's signature data** in a decentralized way - **in the repository's file system**
+With this GitHub Action we could get rid of the need for a centrally managed database by **storing the contributor's signature data** in a decentralized way - **in the same repository's file system** or **in a remote repository**

 ### Features
 1. decentralized data storage
-1. fully integrated with github environment
+1. fully integrated within github environment
-1. no UI  required
+1. no User Interface is required
 1. no need for permission/scope handling
 1. contributors can sign the CLA by just posting a Pull Request comment
-1. signatures will be stored in a file inside the repository plus optionally on the Ethereum Blockchain
+1. signatures will be stored in a file inside the repository or in a remote repository

 ## Configure Contributor License Agreement within two minutes